Queex/well-msc-selfstudy/3_delving_deeper.md

 `$ ls -alh`

 For `ls`, the flag `-a` says to show *all* files.
-The convention for making files hidden in UNIX is to make the file name start with `.`. `ls`, by default won't show you these files (which includes `.`, the directory itself, and `..`, the directory one level up).
+The convention for making files hidden in UNIX is to make the file name start with `.` (a full stop/period). `ls`, by default won't show you these files (which includes `.`, the directory itself, and `..`, the directory one level up).

 The flag `-l` says to present the output as a list (i.e. a table), with columns containing extra information about the file.
 This includes the date the file was last modified, and the size of the file.
-The flag '-h' modifies the list so that the file sizes are made 'human readable', rather than listed in bytes.
+The flag `-h` modifies the list so that the file sizes are made 'human readable', rather than listed in bytes.

 Although this is a very terse and efficient system, it relies on you memorising (or looking up) which flag you need to set.
 Many commands have longer versions of these flags, with `--` before them, which helps make the line more readable.
 For example: